ecmwf/anemoi-datasets/docs/using/missing.rst

 excluded).

 The algorithm is illustrated in the picture below.
 The cells represents the dates in the dataset, and the red cells are the missing dates.
-The ``slice(0, 2)`` will garantee that any two consecutive dates will
+Given ``slice(0, 2)``, the library will consider each group of matching dates that are not missing (in blue).
+The interval between each dates of a group is garanteed to be constant accross all groups.

 .. image:: images/skip-missing.png
    :align: center